-If you’re unsure whether you qualify as overweight, obese, or morbidly obese, you should visit your doctor for a physical.
+If you’re unsure whether you qualify as overweight, obese, or morbidly obese, you should visit your doctor for a physical and discuss bariatric surgery.

 Your doctor can measure body fat in many ways.
 One of the most common ways people measure body fat is with the Body Mass Index (BMI), based on your height and weight.
 For men and women, a BMI between 18.5 and 24.9 is considered healthy.
 A BMI of 30 is considered obese, and a BMI over 40 is morbidly obese.

 Comorbidities linked to obesity include heart disease, sleep apnea, diabetes, high blood pressure, GERD, liver issues, respiratory issues, and so on.
 If you fall into the morbidly obese category, you must work with a bariatric professional so you can regain your health.

 Can You Lose Weight Without Bariatric Surgery?